 As mentioned, you should not be in Bulgaria when your work permit application is made and should not work or reside in Bulgaria while the procedure is underway.
+Exceptions are made depending on the type of work permit.

 Work permits are issued by the Employment Agency with the Ministry of Labour and Social Policy.
 The application is made by the Bulgarian company where you will work.